 Ingredients

-- Boiling water to moisten and soften the dates.
+Boiling water to moisten and soften the dates.

-- Flour - plain flour, all-purpose flour, or standard-grade flour
+Flour - plain flour, all-purpose flour, or standard-grade flour.

-Refer to recipe for quantities.
+Refer to the recipe for quantities.

 Making the Spiced Date and Nut Loaf